MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-mbb-device-send-mbim-fragment.md

 [!include[MBBCx Beta Prerelease](../mbbcx-beta-prerelease.md)]

-A client driver's *EvtMbbDeviceSendMbimFragment* event callabck function informs its hardware to perform the task specified by the MBIM control message.
+A client driver's *EvtMbbDeviceSendMbimFragment* event callabck function informs its device to perform the task specified by the MBIM control message.
 It's the equivalent of *SendEncapsulatedCommand* request defined in MBIM specification

 ## Syntax